 Natural Remedies for Low Testosterone

-Foods, herbs and physical exercise can raise and even maintain your testosterone levels when you’ve crossed 40s.
-Here are some foods, herbs and exercises considered effective and proven to be natural remedies for low testosterone.
+Listed below are some foods, herbs and exercises considered effective, and proven to be natural remedies for those out there suffering the debilitating, manhood-robbing effects wrought by low testosterone.

 Zinc deficiency can cause the enzyme (biological molecule responsible for thousands of metabolic processes) to function too actively converting testosterone into estrogen (primary female sex hormone) leading to hormonal imbalance in the body.
 Therefore, keep intake of zinc adequate – foods that are high in mineral zinc are: oysters, roasted pumpkin, dried watermelon seeds, sesame butter and squash seeds.

 Potassium can boost sperm production but inadequate intake is the result of low testosterone levels.
-Natural eats which contain potassium are: bananas, strawberries, apricots, dates, citrus fruits, raisins and cantaloupe.
+Natural foods which contain potassium are: bananas, strawberries, apricots, dates, citrus fruits, raisins and cantaloupe.